dbdraganov93/DI-Crawling-Tool/README.md

 This dependency is required for the `add_links.py` script used by `PdfLinkAnnotatorService` to embed clickout links into downloaded PDFs.
 If PyMuPDF is missing, the PDF will be downloaded but the annotation step will fail and no links will be added.
+The service now checks for the library at runtime and throws an explicit error if it's missing.
 Run the server
 ```
 symfony serve -d